 INS is the primary agency charged with enforcing U.S. immigration law.
 Under its current organizational structure, INS has struggled with carrying out its many tasks.
 The underlying theme of most of the criticism hinges on what many believe are overlapping and unclear chains of command with respect to INS's two core functions: facilitating legal immigration (service) and stemming illegal immigration (enforcement).
 There appears to be a consensus among the Bush Administration, Congress, and commentators that the immigration system, primarily INS, is in need of restructuring.
-The Administration supports separating service from enforcement and has begun implementing its reorganization plan.
-While there is no statutory requirement that the Administration gain congressional approval for any agency reorganization, Congress could choose to mandate legislatively that INS be dismantled or reorganized differently.

-Several pieces of legislation have been introduced that would abolish INS and do one of the following: (1) create separate bureaus within DOJ that would carry out INS's current immigration service and enforcement functions and would report to a new Associate Attorney General, and a separate Office of Immigration Statistics within DOJ's Bureau of Justice Statistics (H.R.
+Several pieces of legislation before the 107th Congress would abolish INS and do one of the following: (1) create separate bureaus within DOJ that would carry out INS's current immigration service and enforcement functions and would report to a new Associate Attorney General, and a separate Office of Immigration Statistics within DOJ's Bureau of Justice Statistics (H.R.
 3231 and H.R.
 1562); (2) create a new integrated immigration agency with service and enforcement bureaus within DOJ, as well as a separate Office of the Ombudsman and Office of Children's Services within DOJ and an Office of Immigration Statistics within the Bureau of Justice Statistics (S. 2444); or (3) disperse INS's service functions among a number of different agencies and create a new enforcement agency within DOJ (H.R.
 4108).